Sam Houston State University College of Osteopathic Medicine

 - Supplemental application fee: $75, non-refundable

-Two 25-minute interviews in a two-on-one setting.
-Interviews are closed file and traditional style.
+One 30-minute interview in a two-on-one setting.
+Interviews are closed and traditional style.

 - Biology/Zoology, 8 semester hours with lab